|Agent Mode||Assess & Protect|

 |Java 6||TLSv1.2 is not supported on this version of Java||A Java upgrade is required in this case to maintain connectivity.
 Please see the Note below for a possible workaround.|

-An upgrade to at least Oracle Java 7 u95 is required (a paid option).
-Please see the Note below for a possible workaround.
+If the options shown to the left do not result in success, an upgrade to at least Oracle Java 7 u95 is required (note that this is a paid option).
+Please see the next row or the Note below for possible workarounds.

 |OpenJDK 7||TLSv1.2 is supported and enabled by default in versions 1.7.0_141 and later.||